Juliet Mitchell

-Juliet Mitchell, Lady Goody (born 4 October 1940) is a British psychoanalyst, socialist feminist, research professor and author.
+Juliet Mitchell, Lady Goody is a British psychoanalyst, socialist feminist, research professor and author.

 Early life and education

-Mitchell was born in Christchurch, New Zealand, in 1940, and then moved to England in 1944, where she stayed with her grandparents in the Midlands.
+Juliet Mitchell was born in Christchurch, New Zealand, and moved to England in 1944, staying with her grandparents in the Midlands.
 She attended St Anne's College, Oxford, where she received a degree in English in 1962, as well as doing postgraduate work.

 She taught English literature from 1962 to 1970 at Leeds University and Reading University.
 Throughout the 1960s, Mitchell was active in leftist politics, and was on the editorial committee of the journal New Left Review.

 Career

-Women: The Longest Revolution
+"Women: The Longest Revolution"

-Mitchell's article "Women: The Longest Revolution", in the New Left Review (1966), was an original synthesis of Simone de Beauvoir, Frederich Engels, Viola Klein, Betty Friedan and other analysts of women's oppression.
+Mitchell's article "Women: The Longest Revolution", in New Left Review (1966), was an original synthesis of Simone de Beauvoir, Frederich Engels, Viola Klein, Betty Friedan and other analysts of women's oppression.

 The Cambridge University Centre for Gender Studies

-She is a fellow professor of Psychoanalysis at Jesus College, Cambridge, and founded the Centre for Gender Studies at Cambridge University.
+Mitchell is a fellow professor of Psychoanalysis at Jesus College, Cambridge, and founded the Centre for Gender Studies at Cambridge University.

 In 2010, she was appointed director of the Expanded Doctoral School in Psychoanalytic Studies at the Psychoanalysis Unit of University College London (UCL).